snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 To run the test workflow, two primary environment variables need to be set local to the snakemake invocation.
 The azure batch account key, and the azure storage account url with an SAS key.
-The SAS key must be wrapped in quotes when set as it contains special characters that must be escaped.
+More details about the AZ_BLOB_ACCOUNT_URL are described in the section below.

 .. code:: console